Shared Subspace Models for Multi-Group Covariance Estimation: Analysis of Gene Expression Data

+As an alternative approach to summarizing the posterior distribution, we examine the posterior eigen-summaries on a two dimensional subspace which is chosen to maximize the difference between any two chosen groups.
+To achieve this, we look at spaces in which the axes correspond to the first two eigenvectors of $\hat \Sigma_k - \hat \Sigma_j$ for any $k \neq j$.
+As an example, in Figure \ref{fig:leukemiaPosterior_b} we plot posterior summaries corresponding to the subspace for which the difference between the T-ALL and MLL subgroups is large.
+On this subspace, the groups cluster into four distinct subgroups which appear significantly different \textit{a posteriori}: the T-ALL subtype, the MLL subtype, the BCR subtype and the all other groups.
+Roughly, along the first dimension, there is large variability in the T-ALL group that is not matched in other groups, whereas the second dimension there is large variability in the MLL group that is not matched in the other groups.

-Further intuition about the differences in covariances between groups can be understood in the biplot in Figure \ref{fig:leukemiaBiplot}.
-Here, we plot the contours of the covariance matrices for three leukemia subtypes.
-The 1\% of genes with the largest loadings on the first two columns of $\hat{V}_1$ are indicated with black shapes and the remaining loadings with light grey dots.
-The genes with the largest loadings are clustered by quadrant and listed in the corresponding table.
-Even though we remove all mean-level differences in gene expressions between groups, we are still able to identify genes with known connections to cancer and leukemia.
-As one example, MYC (top right) is an oncogene with well established association to many cancers \citep{Dang2012}.
+Scientific insights underlying the significant differences that were identified in Figure \ref{fig:leukemiaPosterior} can be understood in the biplots in Figures \ref{fig:leukemiaBiplot1} and \ref{fig:leukemiaBiplot7}.
+In each figure, we plot the contours of the two dimensional covariance matrices for a few leukemia subtypes.
+The 20 genes with the largest loadings for one of the component directions are indicated with letters and the remaining loadings plotted with light grey dots.
+The gene names for the genes with the largest loadings are listed in the corresponding table.
+In both biplots, the identified genes have known connections to cancer, leukemia, and the immune system.